Developer docs

 API key is the easiest path for scripts and server-to-server calls.
 OAuth is the right choice for interactive clients like Claude Code — it handles install, consent, and token refresh without any secret to paste.

-What the hosted MCP exposes in v1
+What the hosted MCP exposes

 • Coinglass market data